Want to master the Google Display Network? Follow these 7 tips and you’ll be well on your way.

 Hesitation to jump on the display network bandwagon is not uncommon, but as Paid Search Strategist Sergey Rusak explains, “Look at how much you spent in one month and how many impressions you received.
 You might be able to get the same amount of impressions in a local newspaper or a billboard on a highway, but you’ll end up spending hundreds upon thousands of dollars.
 With Display, you promote your brand and don’t even pay for these impressions.”

-Here are seven bits of display network wisdom I learned from these experts, plus three mistakes to avoid.
+Here are seven bits of display network wisdom I learned from these experts, plus three display network mistakes to avoid.

 All experts unanimously agreed that remarketing is the place to start when it comes to the display network.
 Paid Search Strategist Mark Irvine says, “If you’re ever going to see any kind of return on the display network you’re going to see it from remarketing first.”